dantonic81/portfolio/README.md

 ## FIX

-- button colors need work on email confirmed template
+- confirmation email should have its expiration set